 Imee said recalling what happened before they fled the country was a "difficult process", initially telling Yap that it was too "painful and traumatic" that she didn't want to go through it again.

 "At the same time I felt an obligation after all these years to tell our side of the story, ang iba't ibang mga kuwento tungkol sa panahong 'yun sa iba't ibang sektor pero yung talagang nabuhay nun at nandon sa Malacanang e siguro kami lang so dapat ikuwento din namin para may kabuuan ang ating kasaysayan."

 "Malacanang is only a place.
 Ang totoo, doon na kami galing e so hindi big deal 'yung makabalik.
 'Di sa minamaliit ko, pero hindi 'yun ang mahalaga.
 Ang mahalaga 'yung legacy ng tatay ko, na 'yung apelyido at pamilya namin ay maahon at makabangon."

-Imee said she is excited to watch the film.
+Imee said that while it was a difficult period for her family, she is excited to watch the film.
 She also lauded the rest of the cast, particularly Christine Reyes, who portrayed her in the film, for copying her hair flips and what she called her "pangit na lakad."

 "Ito ang aming pinagsisimulan.
 Hindi biro ang maging Marcos kaya ito nga, hindi lamang ito isang pelikula.
 This is not just a movie.
 It's the beginning of a national conversation that hopefully will bring us to genuine unity."